ezraroi/Human-AI-Collab/critical-connection-2-felt-sense-channel-1-ver.md

 - Creates the affective coherence needed for genuine understanding
 - Pre-verbal processing that makes symbolic processing possible

 THE CONNECTION: The "felt sense" is the [Channel 1](channel-1-embodied-sensorimotor-pathway.md) verification signal used within [Alpha-Function](alpha-function.md) processing.
-When you describe checking if something feels "spacious" or "tight" in your body, you're describing the alpha function operating through interoceptive awareness.
+When you describe checking if something feels "spacious" or "tight" in your body, you're using [Felt Sense](felt-sense.md) as a [Channel 1](channel-1-embodied-sensorimotor-pathway.md) verification signal within Alpha-Function processing.
 This explains why:
 - You can tell when AI responses feel "off" before analyzing them logically
 - The [journal](journal.md) helps - it engages both channels (writing = motor + semantic)